Veterinary Medicine

 Credits 5.0

-This course introduces the student to general pathophysiologic mechanisms that cause disease including biochemical, structural, and functional changes.
-Concepts covered in the first quarter include normal and altered cell development, metabolic diseases, inflammation, cell aging and repair, immunopathology and neoplasia.
-In Pathology II, students apply their knowledge of general pathology to specific disease processes as they affect various organs or systems.
+In this course, students apply their knowledge of general pathology to specific disease processes as they affect various organs or systems.
 Four aspects to be learned for each disease are etiology, pathogenesis, morphologic changes, and biochemical alterations.
 Laboratories will supplement course material.

 VMEDG 1645: Clinical Pathology